 - Homemade pasta: hard to make but it really makes the difference.
 If you’ve no time or you don’t know how to make homemade pasta sheets, at least buy a good one and make sure you slightly cook the dried pasta before it is seasoned;

-- Do not overdo with seasoning but do not skimp at the same time: lasagna must be well seasoned but if there is too much sauce it will turn into a soup.
+- Do not overdo with seasoning but do not skimp at the same time: lasagna must be well seasoned, but it will turn into a soup if there is too much sauce.

-- If you want your lasagna to be well cooked, cover it with aluminum paper when it’s half cooked;
+- If you want your lasagna to be well cooked, cover it with aluminium paper when it’s half-cooked;